Welcome To 4th Grade

 End of the Day Change: If there is a change with the end of the day procedure for your child, please, call the office.
 My classroom phone does not ring during the day, and with instruction up until the end of the day, I do not always get to my

-It is best to call/e-mail the office if your child is going to be absent.
+Call the office if your child is going to be absent or tardy.

 Let the office know if you will be picking homework up after school or if it should be sent along with another child.